How we progressed through the Stage 2 of our UK Adoption Journey

 Why?
 Because all future support will come from the local authority where the child ‘comes from’, so being local will be key.

-Not much will happen in June, as Adam took a month off and we took that as a blessing.
+Not much will happen in June, as our social took a month off and we took that as a blessing.
 We have been on this part of the process for 10 weeks, in quite an intense manner – and I didn’t mention all the books, podcasts, tv programmes we have watched as part of our research.
 So taking a few weeks off will do us wonders.

 One of the things that gave me strength to continue our IVF journey was to hear the most incredible stories from friends and readers (and readers who became friends) – so please please send me an email or a message through Facebook, Twitter or Instagram about your own adoption journey.